Cultural Revolution in Iran: Aftermath of the 1979 Revolution

 During the electoral campaign, the Revolutionary Council identified the universities as centers of counter-revolutionary activity.
 Khomeini asserted that "all the major problems of the last fifty years" could be linked back to the universities, which, he claimed, had been a breeding ground for the "gharbzadegi" (Westernization) virus, spread by academics, "liberals, and other intellectuals."
-On April 18, 1980, after Friday prayers, Khomeini gave a speech harshly attacking the universities.
+Specific areas of academia were targeted and restricted, such as the rapidly modernized archaeological department at the University of Tehran during the 1970s.
+Updated practices of archaeology put a focus on comprehensive understanding of past teachings of different ethnicities and had an emphasis on field work during the education process in universities.
+Archaeologists of the time were viewed by the Islamic regime as being either pro-Muslim Nationalists, or anti-Muslim Marxists, depending on the teachings aligning with the expected Shia law.
+The field of archaeology was significant because it could be weaponized and intentionally misrepresented to "justify systematic discrimination and oppression".
+On 18 April 1980, after Friday prayers, Khomeini gave a speech harshly attacking the universities.

 We are not afraid of economic sanctions or military intervention.
 What we are afraid of is Western universities and the training of our youth in the interests of West or East.

 His remarks are thought to have "served as a signal for an attack that evening on the Tehran Teachers Training College" by his supporters, the Hezbollahi.
 One student was reportedly lynched, and according to a British correspondent, the campus was left looking like an "a combat zone."
 The next day, Hezbollahis ransacked left-wing student offices at Shiraz University.
 Some 300 students required hospital treatment.
 Attacks on student groups also took place at Mashad and Isfahan Universities."
-Attacks continued April 21 and "the next day at the Universities at Ahwaz and Rasht.
+Attacks continued on 21 April and the next day at the Universities at Ahwaz and Rasht.
 Over 20 people lost their lives in these university confrontations.
+Recorded documents written by members of the Supreme Council of the Cultural Revolution and other organizations, discuss students and faculty at the universities of Iran, categorizing them as Muslim or a problematic non-Muslim, although this label more so identified them as a cooperative Hezbollahi person or not.
+Increased pressure would be put on non-compliant professors, including the threat of the loss of employment, public violence or death.
+Extensive documentation was kept on lecturers, manually recorded during frequent meetings by participants such as the Islamic Association of Students.
+These recordings come from meetings held at the University of Tehran's Faculty of Literatures and Humanities, discussing topics such as the regime and revolution, Shia law, the oppression of students and faculty, and how to engage young people against the "leftists" within the educational space.
 The universities closed soon after the April confrontation for Islamization.
 They were not to open for another two years."